Evaluating Learning Congestion control Schemes for LEO Constellations: Introduction

-In this paper, we take a step forward in studying how existing CC algorithms perform on LEO satellite networks.
-We experiment with loss-based CC (TCP Cubic \cite{cubic} and SaTCP \cite{satcp}), model-based CC (BBRv3 \cite{bbrv3}), and contemporary learning-based approaches, including Vivace \cite{vivace_uspace}, Sage \cite{sage} and Astraea \cite{astraea}.
-Learning-based CC has been seen as an alternative to traditional human-derived schemes, promising adaptability under dynamic network conditions.
+In this paper, we advance the study of how existing congestion-control algorithms perform in LEO satellite networks.
+We evaluate loss-based schemes (TCP Cubic \cite{cubic} and SaTCP \cite{satcp}), model-based schemes (BBRv3 \cite{bbrv3} and LeoCC \cite{leocc}), and contemporary learning-based approaches, including Vivace \cite{vivace_uspace} and the reinforcement learning (RL) based Astraea \cite{astraea}.
+RL-based CC has been seen as an alternative to traditional human-derived schemes, promising adaptability under dynamic network conditions.
 It is therefore of great interest to understand how such CC schemes would behave if deployed on LEO satellite networks.
 Our study is based on network emulations.
 We use the LeoEM framework \cite{satcp} and Mininet-based micro-benchmarks \cite{mininet} to investigate key performance metrics, such as fairness, efficiency, and responsiveness.
 LeoEM \cite{satcp} enables us to accurately emulate delay variation and handovers in pre-specified LEO satellite network paths that use ISLs, or a bent-pipe (BP) topology.
 Then, we isolate and examine specific aspects of CC performance in a controlled and systematic fashion using micro-benchmarks.
 This allows for observing nuanced performance patterns that might be obscured in a more complex evaluation framework, such as LeoEM.
-Finally, we explore the effect of active queue management (AQM) techniques which have not been explored in the context of CC in LEO satellite networks.